Stoddard2112/TandTCollabSyllabus/CollabSyllabus.md

 <p>It is possible to receive a grade of 7.5 out of 7 for each discussion.</p>
 <p>For more information about discussion grading, see the <a title="Discussion Post Guide and Rubric" href="/courses/1362486/pages/discussion-post-guide-and-rubric">Discussion Post Guide and Rubric</a>.</p>
 <h3>Quizzes</h3>
-<p>As part of the course&rsquo;s commitment to the <em>Cultural Interactions </em>and <em>Interpretation and Evaluation </em>Foundations of the GEP, there will be quizzes throughout the semester, to be completed through Webcourses.</p>
+<p>To evaluate knowledge, there will be quizzes throughout the semester.
+All quizzes will be completed through Webcourses.</p>
 <p>We have created the quiz questions with the understanding that you will have your course materials available to you.
 It&rsquo;s fine if you use them. <strong>But you may not: 1.
 Collaborate with others, in any fashion, to complete the quizzes or 2.
 Use any resources outside of our class (such as the internet).</strong></p>
 <p>Quizzes will cover material since the previous quiz; they are not cumulative.
 Questions may be drawn from lectures, textbook chapters, and/or other assigned readings/videos/documentaries.</p>
 <p>We will aim to have quizzes posted by Wednesday during the week they are assigned.</p>